mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 One of the best pieces of [advice I received](/retrospectives/2019/07/#suddenly-everyone-wants-to-parse-ingredients) this year was from [Cory Zue](https://coryzue.com).
 He suggested that at $0.003 per request, my prices for Zestful were too low.
 At the time, Zestful had almost zero paying customers.
 How could my prices be too low if nobody was buying?

 Though Zestful had few paying customers, it had many *prospective* customers.
-Every few weeks, a new company would contact me saying that they were interested in using Zestful, but it was missing one tiny feature they absolutely needed.
-Desperate to win my first real customer, I'd spend the subsequent week feverishly implementing the feature they wanted.
-I'd proudly deliver, "Oh,yeah, that was for a project we actually decided not to pursue."
+Every few weeks, a new company would contact me saying that they were interested in Zestful, but it was missing one tiny feature they absolutely needed.
+Desperate to win my first big customer, I'd work feverishly to implement the feature they wanted.
+A week later, I'd proudly deliver it to them.

+"Oh,yeah," they'd respond.
+"That was for a project we actually decided not to pursue."

 It cost them nothing to ask for features, but it was extremely time-consuming for me to meet with them and implement their wishlist.
 I recognized what was happening, but I couldn't figure out a way to stop it.
-I was afraid to refuse because what if one of them followed through and ended up paying me thousdands of dollars per month if I add their pet feature.
+I could refuse, but what if they truly would spend thousands per month if I met their needs?

 When I took Cory's advice and raised prices, it changed the conversation in a way I didn't expect.
 At $0.003 per request, nobody tried to negotiate prices.
-When I bumped my rates 6.5x to $0.02 per request, everyone asked if I could offer volume discounts.
-Because they were asking for volume discounts, it forced them to tell me how much data they needed to process.
-Then, if they said they'd buy if I implemented their pet feature, I gave them this line:
+When I bumped my rates 6.5x to $0.02 per request, everyone who approached me asked if I could offer volume discounts.
+That forced them to tell me how much data they needed to process.
+When people say they'll buy if I add their pet feature, I give them this line:

 >You can pre-pay for three months of service, and your billing cycle won't start until that feature is available.

 I've never been burned on a feature request since.
-The prices are high enough that most customers have to spend a few hundred dollars per month to use Zestful, which discourages customers from setting up meetings with me to tell me about the long feature list I'd have to implement to earn their $5/month.
+The prices are high enough that most customers have to spend a few hundred dollars per month to use Zestful, which discourages people from setting up meetings with me to tell me about the long feature list I'd have to implement to earn their $5/month.
 Interestingly, the customers who ended up purchasing enterprise Zestful plans had no feature requests, and those deals closed in a matter of days.

 ## Stop outsourcing when it slows you down, not to inflate profits

-I think popular opinion about outsourcing is wrong.
-I happily outsource if it saves me time, and I don't care if it deflates my profits.
-I'm implicitly losing around $300k a year by not taking a big company software job, so if I spend an extra $2-3k here and there so that a freelancer can save a month of my time, I'm happy to do it.
+When I write online about my businesses, one of the things I get a lot of flak about is that I often spend more on freelancers than I earn in revenue.
+I stubbornly refuse to accept this criticism and continue to happily outsource if it saves me time.
+I'm implicitly losing ~$400k a year by not taking a big company software job, so if I can save a month of work by spending an extra $2-3k here and there, I gladly do it.

-That said, I've discovered that hiring freelancers for new products almost always slows me down.
+The problem is that early in a company's life, it's hard to save time by hiring a freelancer.
+Freelancers are the solution when you think to yourself, "I've done this task 10 times, and I'm going to do it 50 more times."

  When I'm developing a brand new company, assumptions change so quickly and I so often change direction and take on tasks I didn't expect that hiring a freelancer just doesn't work.
-Freelancers are great at doing well-defined tasks at a consistent rate.
+But early in a product's life, that's almost never true unless you instantly hit a homerun and landed on the exact right idea.

+It gives you an inertia that you don't necessarily want.

 Take Is It Keto.
 It's basically a content site.
 Hiring someone takes a lot of time.
 I have to create a job description, advertise it, screen candidates, negotiate compensation, then train them.
 It typically took three or four months before a writer saved me more time than I had spent hiring and training them.